postmanlabs/templates/galaxy/api-first/training.md

         $ref: '#/components/schemas/Customer'
 ```

 **Save** the spec.
 Back in **Develop**, validate the linked docs collection again.
 Click to **Review Issues**.
-Select the suggested changes and confirm, then navigate back to the workspace / collection to see the new endpoint.
+Select the suggested changes and confirm, then navigate back to the collection to see the new endpoint.

 ## 4. Create a mock collection